 - 1 cup celery (chopped)

 - Optional: Croutons (see homemade, below)

 - In a stock pot or Dutch oven, combine the ham bone, water or stock, lentils, carrots, celery, onion, salt, sugar, black pepper, and bay leaf.
 Cover the pot and bring to a boil.
 Reduce the heat to low and simmer for about 45 minutes to 1 hour, or until the lentils are tender.

 - Take out ham bone or hock and remove meat.

 - Chop meat and return it to lentil soup.

 - Remove the bay leaf.

 - Ladle the lentil soup into bowls and top with fresh chopped parsley or croutons, as desired.

 *If salted broth or stock is used, taste the soup just before it's done and add salt, as needed.

-Homemade Croutons, Plain or Seasoned: Cut 2 to 3 slices of firm bread into 1/2-inch cubes.
+If you have any leftover bread lying around, homemade croutons are the perfect topping for this soup.
+To make them, cut 2 to 3 slices of firm bread into 1/2-inch cubes.
 Toss the bread cubes with 2 tablespoons of extra-virgin olive oil.
 Spread the bread cubes out on a foil or parchment paper-lined baking sheet and then sprinkle the cubes lightly with salt and pepper.
 For seasoned croutons, sprinkle with garlic powder and some dried herbs, as desired.
-Bake the croutons in a preheated 350 F oven for about 10 to 15 minutes, or until golden brown.
+Bake the croutons in a preheated 350 F oven for about 10 to 15 minutes or until golden brown.